Why CHOC Walk Means More to Me This Year

 In the early morning of March 24, at 35 weeks pregnant, I experienced a placental abruption—a terrifying and traumatic event that led to an emergency ambulance ride and an urgent C-section at our local hospital.

 Our son, Mateo, was born with kidney abnormalities and a small chest cavity, which made it difficult for him to breathe on his own.
 Immediately after delivery, he was intubated and transferred to CHOC’s Neonatal Intensive Care Unit (NICU).
 CHOC’s NICU quickly became our home away from home, where Mateo has received outstanding care from compassionate specialists, nurses, and clinical teams.
-Thanks to their tireless efforts, Mateo is making steady progress—and discharge is finally in sight!
+Thanks to their tireless efforts, we were able to bring Mateo home after 64 days in the NICU.

-From phototherapy and respiratory support to the emotional and educational guidance we’ve received, Zach and I are endlessly grateful for everything CHOC has done—and continues to do—for Mateo and our family.
+From physical therapy, feeding therapy, and respiratory support to the emotional and educational guidance we’ve received, Zach and I are endlessly grateful for everything CHOC has done—and continues to do—for Mateo and our family.

 You can help us exceed our fundraising goal for the benefit of the children's health and well-being by: